jamesblasco/intl_translation_format/intl_translation_format/README.md

    "message2" : "You have { howMany, plural, =0 { none Apples} one { one Apple} other { {howMany} Apples} }"
  }
  ```

+Learn more about ICU message format with [this article]( https://phrase.com/blog/posts/guide-to-the-icu-message-format/)
  2. It is a text-based format
  3. It contains one locale translation per file.
- 4. We will use the ICU standard for plurals, genders, and variables.
+ 4. We will use the ICU format for plurals, genders, and variables.

 2. Start coding